 At different seasons of the year, there are different SeaWorld San Diego events, so be sure to take advantage of those if you happen to be there during that time.
 Toddlers may especially love these events:

-- Summer Fireworks — Your toddlers may be exhausted from their exciting day, but they can catch explosive fireworks on select summer holidays.
+- Summer and Holiday Fireworks — Your toddlers may be exhausted from their exciting day, but they can catch explosive fireworks on select nights.
 Better plan that later afternoon stroller nap!
-Note: Check the calendar for 2021, as many theme parks are temporarily pausing fireworks so as not to draw crowds in one area.
+Check the calendar for show times.

 - Red, White & Blue Salute — In between Halloween and Christmas, this patriotic event honors members of our military.
 Active Duty and veterans, plus up to three dependents, may enjoy complimentary admission to SeaWorld during this limited-time promotion.
 SeaWorld honors members of the military and veterans during a pre-presentation before the Orca Encounter show.

-- On select days near Veterans Day, pick up a free Heroes Trail sticker map at one of several booths located in the park.
+- On select days near Veterans Day, pick up a Heroes Trail sticker map at one of several booths located in the park.
 Explore all of the booths to collect up to nine Armed Forces (and other hero) stickers!
 Mark each location on your map with the correct hero sticker.
 Once you’ve found them all, take your completed Heroes Trail map to The SeaWorld Store to collect a special prize!